-Although you should always seek the help of professional plumbing services in Pittsburgh when faced with such a problem, it is important to find out how to shut the water off in your home before they arrive – to minimize the damage.
+Although you should always seek the help of professional plumbing services in Pittsburgh when faced with such a problem, it is crucial to know where your house’s water shut-off valve is and how to shut the water off in your home before they arrive.
+Having this information at the ready can help to minimize the damage caused by burst pipes.

-There are actually two main water valves in most homes; this became a requirement and a part of the general building code for most houses.
-One of them is inside and the other is underground; the latter, of course, requires master plumbers in Pittsburgh to shut off.
+There are two main water valves in most homes.
+One of them is inside and the other is underground; the latter, of course, requires master plumbers to shut off.

-As for the water valve inside your home, it has either so-called ball valve or a gate valve; the former requires an alignment of the pipe and handle, and usually resides in homes that have main water pipes comprised of copper or plastic.
+The water shut-off valve inside your home has either a so-called ball valve or a gate valve.
+The former requires an alignment of the pipe and handle, and usually resides in households with main water pipes comprised of copper or plastic.
 Turning the valve until it is at a right angle with the pipe closes it back up.
-In case of an emergency, always have a tool nearby this valve before you call Pittsburgh plumbing; just in case it’s too hard to turn.
+In case of an emergency, always have a tool nearby this valve before you call Pittsburgh plumbing, just in case it’s too hard to turn.

-The gate valve, on the other hand, is old-school and securely shut – in fact, unless you’re moderately strong, you may not be able to turn it using your bare hands.
-It is easy to determine the difference between a gate valve and a ball valve; the gate valve is operated by a circular wheel that lifts or drops a wedge onto the path of the water to either stop it completely, or allow it flow freely.
+The gate valve, on the other hand, is old-school and securely shut.
+Unless you’re moderately strong, you may not be able to turn it using your bare hands.
+The gate valve is operated by a circular wheel that lifts or drops a wedge onto the path of the water to either stop it completely or allow it to flow freely.
 It is a sturdy and long-lasting design that reduces friction and energy loss.

 Where Are Your Water Valves?

-Where the valves are usually depends on when your house was constructed.
-In fact, the type you have also depends on this; older homes tend to have the more robust gate valve, and it is often located on the side of the house that doesn’t face the street (the shut-off for the house; that is).
-The shut-off for the main water valve will likely face the street, since that’s the one that your Pittsburgh plumber would service.
-Homes that were built recently tend to have the ball valve configuration.
+Where the water shut-off valve is in your house usually depends on when it was constructed.
+Older homes tend to have a more robust gate valve, often located on the side of the house that doesn’t face the street (the shut-off for the house, that is).
+The shut-off for the main water valve will likely face the street, since that’s the one that your plumber would service.
+Homes built more recently tend to have the ball valve configuration.

-Another area where your water shut-off valve may be is in the basement or garage of your home, extending from a concrete slab or wall somewhere.
+Another area where your water shut-off valve might be is in the basement or garage of your home, extending from a concrete slab or wall somewhere.
 In older houses, you might need to look in a crawl space in the basement to find it.
-In fact, for such an out-of-the-way place, you can invest in a second shut-off valve that is more convenient to access b calling professional plumbing services in Pittsburgh.
+You can invest in a second, more convenient shut-off valve for your water pipes by calling professional plumbing services in Pittsburgh.

-As a final note, you may not need to shut off the main in-house water valve — it depends on the age of your home, and the actual problem you’re having.
-There are localized shut-off valves in newer homes; for example, behind the toilet you can turn a handle to shut the water off to only that apparatus, and the same goes for the sink.
-Inspect your home to determine which ones you have – before an emergency manifests.
+As a final note, you may not need to shut off the main in-house water valve — it all depends on your home’s age and the actual problem you’re having.
+Many newer homes have localized shut-off valves for water pipes in different areas.
+For example, there may be a handle you can turn behind the toilet that will turn off the water to only that apparatus, and another separate handle for the sink.
+Inspect your home to determine which ones you have before an emergency manifests.

-If you’re pipes begin to burst this winter, don’t hesitate to call in the Pittsburgh plumbing experts at Mister Sewer.
-With years of experience repairing and maintain Pittsburgh’s pipes, the Mister Sewer team has what it takes to deliver fast and courteous service to minimize damage and get your home’s plumbing back into working order.
-If you’re looking for fast, efficient solutions to any of your home’s plumbing problems, call Mister Sewer today!
+If your pipes begin to burst this winter, don’t hesitate to call the Pittsburgh plumbing experts at Mister Sewer!
+With decades of experience under our collective belt, the Mister Sewer team has what it takes to deliver fast and courteous service to minimize damage and get your plumbing back to working order.
+If you’re looking for quick, efficient solutions to any of your home’s plumbing problems, call Mister Sewer today!